joanllenas/ngx-remotedata/README.md

 `Loading<T>`

-When a `RemoteData` is an instance of the `Loading` class, it means that the request has been made, but the request hasn't returned any data yet.
+When a `RemoteData` is an instance of the `Loading` class, it means that the request has been made, but it hasn't returned any data yet.
 The `Loading` class can contain a value of the same `T` type as the `Success` class.
-Useful when you want to use the last `Success` value while the new data is loading.
+Useful when you want to use the last `Success` value while the new data being fetched.

 ### Success